madderle/Twitter-Sentiment-Analysis/README.md

 took hours.
 So had to develop another way.
 I use AWS S3 to store the data and Launch 2 EC2 instances.
 One will host a Data Manager which sole job is to display messages to the console and the other instance is a powerful Spot instance.
 To communicate between the instances I used Redis.

+## Analysis

+Since trying to predict sentiment on text, this is a NLP (Natural Languae Processing) problem.
+I leveraged Spacy as my tokenizer and Sklearn tfidfVectorizer to perform my Bag of words Analysis and tfidf transformation.

+For the model I used XGBoost.